Breush/lava/doc/implementation/render-engine.md

 The basic deferred lighting is itself optimized by this method, each fragment having to compute just the relevent lights.
 As a last pass, custom materials can use the same list to be rendered.

+We are using a right-handed system a positive Z axis being up.

 ## Stages